chakra-ui/chakra-ui/.changeset/honest-mugs-tease.md

 "@chakra-ui/react": patch
 ---

-Fix next.js dev server infinite loop when passing a react element to a styled component
+Fix issue where Next.js dev server enters infinite loop when passing a react element to a styled component